Drangarnir and 4 other stunning sea stacks in the Faroe Islands

 2. Risin & Kellingin

-Close to the precipitous cliffs of Kollur on the northern coast of Eysturoy island stand the famous landmarks of Risin & Kellingin.
+Close to the precipitous cliffs of Kollur on the northern coast of Eysturoy Island stand the famous landmarks of Risin & Kellingin.
 The Giant & his Wife.
-The sea has worn a hole through Kelllingin, so that she has two feet to stand on.
+The sea has worn a hole through Kellingin, so that she has two feet to stand on.

-The Giant stands 232 feet tall and his Wife stands 223 feet above sea level.
+The Giant stands 71 metres (232 feet) tall and his Wife stands 68 metres (223 feet) above sea level.
 This is a highly recommendable sight.
 You have to see this iconic view soon as geologists predict that the Wife is on the verge of tumbling down within a few decades.

 You will have the best view towards these two sea stacks from the village of Tjørnuvík, the northernmost village on the island of Streymoy.
 No hiking required.
 This highly rated “See it all” day tour will take you to the black beach in Tjørnuvík from where you will enjoy Rising & Kellingin.

-You can also experience these two sea stacks from above when standing at mount Eiðiskollur.
-This 352 m (1155 ft) mountain lies not far away from the village Eiði on Eysturoy island.
+You can also experience these two sea stacks from above when standing at Eiðiskollur Cliff.
+This 352 m (1155 ft) mountain lies not far away from the village Eiði on Eysturoy Island.
 Getting to Eiðskollur requires some hiking uphill.

 3. Ásmundarstakkur

-When on the southernmost island Suðuroy, take your time to watch the sea-stack Ásmundarstakkur.
+When on the southernmost Suðuroy Island, take your time to watch the sea-stack Ásmundarstakkur.
 This steep basalt stack on the western coastline is a must-see sight when in Suðuroy.
 Erosion and weathering has shaped this magnificent sea-stack.

 In order to get to Ásmundarstakkur you will drive to the most northernly village Sandvík.
 Then take the unpaved road leading to the west side of the island.